Sarah Mitchell

 | Debt Type | Statute of Limitations (Years) | Clock Reset Triggers | |---|---|---| | Credit Card Debt | 4 | Payment made, or acknowledgment of debt | | Written Contracts | 6 | Partial payment, written agreement to pay | | Oral Contracts | 3 | Agreement to pay in writing | | Medical Debt | 3 | Payment made, or acknowledgment of debt |

-It's important to note that these are general guidelines and specific circumstances may vary.
+You should note that these are general guidelines and specific circumstances may vary.
 If you’re facing debt collection efforts, it’s crucial to understand your rights.

 The Tennessee Department of Financial Institutions (TDFI) is responsible for regulating lenders and protecting consumers.
 If you believe a lender has violated state law, you can file a complaint with the TDFI online at https://dfi.tn.gov/ or by calling (615) 741-2852.
 They will investigate your claim and take appropriate action.